-- You will receive a Verification Worksheet by mail.
+- Download a Verification Worksheet.
 Complete and return the form as instructed.

 - You must sign the form under Step 3.
 If you are a dependent student, you must also have a parent sign the form.
 The completed form and all required tax paperwork can be mailed to Student Financial Services or faxed to (509) 527-2556.

 NOTE: An IRS Tax Transcript is obtained from the IRS.
 Copies of the 1040 tax forms are not acceptable.